Customizing

 Sass variables (anchor)

-Whether you're using modules or using the framework you can customize the default Sass property values using overrides loaded before StyleMods when compiling.
+Whether using modules or using the framework you customize the default Sass property values using overrides the same way.

 @use "stylemods/scss" as *;